Snus: Overview

 Portioned snus comes in three sizes: mini, normal/large, and maxi.
 The weights vary, but most packages disclose the net weight.
 Mini portions weigh around 0.5 g, normal portions weigh 0.8 to 1 g, and maxi portions weigh up to 1.7 g.
 Some brands offer regular and long versions of the normal size sachet.

 The nicotine content varies among brands, with the most common strength being 8 mg per gram of tobacco.
-Stark and extra stark varieties have higher nicotine content, with stark varieties containing 11–14 mg and extra stark varieties containing up to 22 mg.
+Stark (Swedish for "strong") and extra stark varieties have higher nicotine content, with stark varieties containing 11–14 mg and extra stark varieties containing up to 22 mg.
 Siberia brand has an "Extremely Strong" snus with 43 mg of nicotine per gram of tobacco, the highest available.